The word ‘essay’ comes from the Latin word ‘exagium’, meaning the presentation of a case.

 A middle or body paragraph's structure is similar to the overall essay structure, with the middle sentences forming the body of the paragraph.
 Click on the options below to look at the typical structure of a body paragraph.

-Note: There may be more than three middle sentences in your body paragraphs.
+Note: There may be more or less than three middle sentences in your body paragraphs.